ganijack/Arcane/README.md

 5. Undo: If a hero falls, use the Undo option to rethink your strategy.

 🛡️ Hero Roster

-Aria the Swift: High speed, lower health—strikes first, prays she doesn't get hit back.
+Aria the Swift: High speed, lower health strikes first, prays she doesn't get hit back.

 Brutus the Tank: Massive HP and Attack, but usually the last one to move.